v1v3kchandra/Document-Image-Classification/README.md

 # Saved Weights

 The saved ViT model weights can be found in the `weights` folder.
 These weights are useful for evaluation purposes.
 To conduct evaluations only, use the loaded models within your evaluation script.
+The trained model can be found at this link :https://drive.google.com/file/d/1-RCsEX1euADZhGnV4HtPQt7Aif1RYNJy/view?usp=sharing

 For any questions or clarifications, feel free to open an issue or contact us.